California sound: Development and decline

 The California sound soon developed to incorporate the 1960s folk-rock innovations of the Byrds and the Mamas and the Papas.
 Melcher soon worked with the Byrds, producing their 1965 folk rock single "Mr. Tambourine Man".
 Its recording was based on Brian Wilson's production approach to "Don't Worry Baby".
-Melcher's "commercially golden formula" with the Byrds was immediately co-opted by many Los Angeles-based recording artists such as the Turtles, the Leaves, Sonny & Cher, and Barry McGuire.
-The Buffalo Springfield also helped to pioneer the California sound, begetting Crosby, Stills, & Nash and influencing the Eagles.
+Melcher's "commercially golden formula" with the Byrds was immediately co-opted by many Los Angeles–based recording artists such as the Turtles, the Leaves, Sonny & Cher, and Barry McGuire.
+Buffalo Springfield also helped to pioneer the California sound, begetting Crosby, Stills, & Nash and influencing the Eagles.
 The lyricism behind the California sound gradually became less to do with surfing and cars and more about social consciousness and political awareness.
 In Bill Flanagan's view, after the Beach Boys epitomized the California sound, Crosby, Stills, & Nash "ratified it".
 Arnold Shaw summarized in The Rock Revolution (1969):

 The result of Wilson's increasingly artistic interpretations of pop music form helped transform the California sound into a more musically ambitious and mature worldview.
 In September 1965, Wilson was quoted saying: "I HATE so-called 'surfin' music.'
 It's a name that people slap on any sound from California.
 Our music is rightfully 'the Beach Boy sound'—if one has to label it."
 By 1966, Wilson had already begun moving away from the supposed lightweight themes that had established his group's image, expressing a willingness to "get out of the Eisenhower mindset" as told by collaborator Van Dyke Parks.
 Meanwhile, Gary Usher was enlisted by the Byrds to helm their transitional 1967 release Younger Than Yesterday which incorporated folk rock, jazz-influenced pop, novelty space rock, and colorful psychedelia.
 According to the Irish Mirror, singer-songwriter David Crosby, a founding member of both the Byrds and later Crosby, Stills, & Nash, helped shape the California sound which became popular in the 1970s.

 In Howard's description, "One can view the evolution of the California Sunshine Sound as a mirror of the evolution of the 1960s.
 Commencing with its post-Eisenhower narrative and insulated complacency, the early California sound was predicated on Wilson, Usher, and Melcher's simple fun-in-the-sun ideals."
 It ran into decline by the end of the 1960s due to the West Coast's cultural shifts occurring in tandem with the psychological descent of Wilson and Melcher's associations with the Manson murders, with Howard calling it the "sunset of the original California Sunshine Sound ... [the] sweetness advocated by the California myth had led to chilling darkness and unsightly rot".